Peter Busby: Sustainability

 Busby's architectural career is primarily focused on sustainability to integrate building systems to foster user experience and improve the environment which it resides.
 His approach to architecture considers affordability, amenities, transportation, and social issues to be worked into given project briefs, backed by scientific and economic considerations that provide a business case for sustainability.
 On the CIRS project, majority of the heavy timber used are pine beetle reclaimed lumber that would have otherwise been disposed of.
 Busby studies the embodied energy of the material and its carbon footprint to processing prior to its installation, digging deep into the numbers that contribute to published statistics, a case example educating that a reduction in carbon emissions can be a result of offshoring operations, economic recession, or a reduction in price of an alternative energy source.
-Busby's strategic mindset in delivering his sustainable strategies are sometimes through working with developers and large retail chains, notably with Wal-mart whom adopted 20 of his 34 design suggestions throughout their stores during his proposal for the Vancouver store.
+Busby's takes a strategic approach to delivering his sustainable strategies, working with developers and large retail chains—notably Walmart, which adopted 20 of the 34 design suggestions he made for their Vancouver store to their other stores.

-His career is dedicated to furthering sustainability through architectural practices via a range of strategies including the use of reclaimed and recycled building materials that are locally sourced, thus, reducing embodied carbon, majority of projects are designed with passive sustainability moves like building orientation, the tightening of building massing, and reduction in consumption prior to implementing active building systems such as integrated PV and geothermal heating and cooling.
-Through practicing and actively researching and educating along with public advocacy, Busby not only preaches but lives the life of sustainable design, through the encouragement of walking, mixed use developments around transit nodes, to reduce carbon footprint.
+Busby's architectural practices include the use of reclaimed and recycled building materials that are locally sourced, reducing embodied carbon, and the majority of his projects are designed with passive sustainability moves prior to implementing active building systems such as integrated PV and geothermal heating and cooling.
+Through practicing and actively researching and educating along with public advocacy, Busby encourages walking, mixed use developments around transit nodes, and to reduce carbon footprint.
 This longstanding engagement with the complex factors contributing to sustainability as well as advocacy for the profession's role and potential in furthering sustainability goals is recounted in Busby: Learning Sustainable Design (2007).